hendisantika/List-All-Programming-Telegram-Group/README.md

 # Awesome Indonesia Telegram Groups

-A list of awesome Indonesia groups related to programming language on Telegram.
+A list of awesome Indonesian groups related to a programming language on Telegram.

 ## List